donnemartin/system-design-primer/solutions/system_design/scaling_aws/README.md

 * Use a Virtual Private Cloud
     * Create a public subnet for the single **Web Server** so it can send and receive traffic from the internet
     * Create a private subnet for everything else, preventing outside access
-    * Only open ports from whitelisted IPs for each component
+    * Only open ports from allowlisted IPs for each component
 * These same patterns should be implemented for new components in the remainder of the exercise

 *Trade-offs, alternatives, and additional details:*